 The Public Law Section is seeking entries for its annual Public Law Writing Competition.
 Historically, the competition has been open to law students.
 Now, lawyers who have been practicing for 8 years or less can submit entries.
-Three entries will be recognized, including a $2,000 cash prize for the winner.
-The author of the winning piece will be recognized at an awards reception sponsored by the Public Law Section, and their reasonable travel and hotel expenses to attend the reception will be included.
+Two entries will be recognized, including a $2,000 cash prize for the winner and a $500 cash prize for the runner up.
+The author of the winning piece will be recognized at an awards reception sponsored by the Public Law Section.
+Submissions will be accepted until June 1, 2023.
+Please read below for more information.

 What Articles Are Eligible?

 Articles must be 2,000-3,000 words (not including endnotes) and must be on a topic related to public law — a field that covers areas such as administrative law, constitutional law, municipal law, open meetings/open records law, political/election law, education law, state and federal legislation, public employment and labor law, government contracts, government tort liability and regulations, land use/environmental issues, public law ethics, public finance, and water law.
 Articles should be written in a style suitable for publication in the Public Law Journal and should include citations in either Bluebook or California Style Manual format, with citations included in endnotes, not footnotes.
 Articles should be the original work of the submitting students without substantial editorial input from others.

 Law students who enter must be enrolled in good standing at a California law school’s Juris Doctor program that is accredited by the Committee of Bar Examiners of the State Bar of California.
 Lawyers who have been practicing for 8 years or fewer can also submit entries.
 Entrants need not be Public Law Section members to enter the competition.

 Method of Submission